GGayton/ProjectyBoi-v1.1/README.txt

 MEASUREMENT:
 ===============================================================
 The measurement folder holds the modules and scripts required to run the fringe projection system.
-The measurement is completed entirelyu using the QT library, which allows both multithreading, pixel writing and UI.
+The measurement is completed entirely using the QT library, which allows both multithreading, pixel writing and UI.

 \measurement\ProjectyBoi2001.py
 	initialises and runs all the code necessary, i.e. run ProjectyBoi2001.py